Research interests

 Work in progress

-Innovating European democracy?
-Troubling promises of citizen participation in the EU[PhD thesis]
+Innovating democracy for the worse?
+The promises of citizen participation in Europe[PhD thesis]

 Abstract